MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts

-\textbf{Quality Enhancement and Refinement} We then applied a series of automated techniques to enhance the dataset's quality and difficulty, reducing the number of instances to 2,862.
-These steps included: \begin{itemize} \item \textbf{Hard-case Mining:} To increase the benchmark's ability to differentiate among competent models, we evaluated all annotated instances with our model suite and removed those that all seven models classified correctly, thereby filtering for more challenging cases. \item \textbf{Similarity Filtering:} To promote topical and semantic diversity, we computed sentence embeddings for all texts using all-mpnet-base-v2~\cite{reimers-2019-sentence-bert}.
-For any pair of texts with a cosine similarity score exceeding a threshold of 0.9, we retained only one instance. \item \textbf{Data Augmentation:} To enhance linguistic diversity and ensure privacy, we prompted a randomly selected model from our suite to paraphrase and de-identify each text under two strict constraints: (a) preserving the original medical content; and (b) removing all Personally Identifiable Information (PII). \end{itemize}
+\paragraph{Quality Enhancement} We applied automated techniques to enhance dataset quality and difficulty, reducing instances to 2,862: \begin{itemize} \item \textbf{Hard-case Mining:} We evaluated all instances with our model suite and removed those that all models classified correctly, filtering for more challenging cases. \item \textbf{Similarity Filtering:} We computed sentence embeddings for all texts using all-mpnet-base-v2~\cite{reimers-2019-sentence-bert}.
+For text pairs with cosine similarity exceeding 0.9, we retained only one instance. \item \textbf{Data Augmentation:} We prompted randomly selected models from our suite to paraphrase and de-identify each text under two constraints: (a) preserving original medical content; and (b) removing all Personally Identifiable Information (PII). \end{itemize}

-\textbf{Final Human Review} In the final stage, the dataset underwent a comprehensive review by medical professionals.
-They verified that: (a) automated paraphrasing did not introduce errors or alter the original medical intent; (b) all PII was successfully removed; and (c) annotations remained accurate for the paraphrased texts.
-Any text failing these checks was either corrected or discarded.
-This process resulted in the final \datasetname{} of 2,116 instances, which was balanced to contain an equal number of correct and incorrect texts.
+\paragraph{Final Human Review} Medical professionals conducted a review, verifying: (a) automated paraphrasing did not introduce errors or alter original medical intent; (b) all PII was removed; and (c) annotations remained accurate.
+Texts failing these checks were corrected or discarded.
+This process resulted in the final \datasetname{} of 2,116 instances.